lanceman2/Quickstream_dev/README.md

 can be programmed to be self optimizing at run-time.
-Most of the other stream frame-works just can't do that, they only have one thread and process running scheme that is hard coded, like one thread per filter, or one process per filter, which of a very simple filter makes no sense.
+Most of the other stream frame-works just can't do that, they only have one thread and process running scheme that is hard coded, like one thread per filter, or one process per filter, which for a very simple filters makes no sense, it's just far to heavy.

 You can change the filter stream topology on the fly.
 Loading and unloading filters and reconnecting filters at run-time.